 Don’t have time for heavy duty shopping at the airport, but still want all your duty free products at their discounted tax-free price?
 Seoul is packed with duty free stores that house all the luxury boutiques, as well as stocking a large array of cosmetics, gifts and accessories.

 All you have to do is bring your passport and plane ticket with you (or remember your flight number), buy what you want, and pick it up on the day of your departure at the airport gates.
 Further discounts abound with certain credit cards and VIP benefits.
-Read on for more details.
+Read on for more details on duty free shopping in Korea.

 Where to do your duty free shopping in Korea